astropy/astropy/docs/install.rst

     python setup.py build --help

-As with all distutils commandline options, they may also be provided in a ``setup.cfg`` in the same directory as ``setup.py``.
+As with all distutils command line options, they may also be provided in a ``setup.cfg`` in the same directory as ``setup.py``.
 For example, to use the system `libexpat <http://www.libexpat.org/>`_, add the following to the ``setup.cfg`` file::